rizinorg/rizin/BUILDING.md

-# Clone the rizin project and keep it updated
+# Clone the Rizin project and keep it updated

-rizin uses submodules, so make sure to clone them as well.
-The first time you download rizin you can use:
+Rizin uses submodules, so make sure to clone them as well.
+The first time you download Rizin you can use:
 ```
 $ git clone --recurse-submodules https://github.com/rizinorg/rizin
 ```